symphonycms/symphonycms/README.markdown

 ### Via Git

+### Important Information

+From version 2.1, we are now using [GitHub's organisations feature](http://github.com/blog/674-introducing-organizations).
+As a result all submodules, as well as the main Symphony 2 repo, are forks owned by the [Symphony CMS organisation](http://github.com/symphonycms/).
+To fully update your git based installation, please edit your `.git/config` and the `.git/config` of all core extensions (`debugdevkit`, `profiledevkit`, `markdown`, `maintenance_mode`, `selectbox_link_field`, `jit_image_manipulation` and `export_ensemble`) and change the URL of the remote repo from `symphony` or `pointybeard` to be `symphonycms`.

+For example:

+	[remote "origin"]
+		fetch = +refs/heads/*:refs/remotes/origin/*
+		url = git://github.com/pointybeard/markdown.git

+Change `git://github.com/pointybeard/markdown.git` to `git://github.com/symphonycms/markdown.git`

-1. Pull from the master branch at `git://github.com/symphony/symphony-2.git`
+1. Pull from the master branch at `git://github.com/symphonycms/symphony-2.git`

 2. Use the following command to get Extensions up to date:

 	git submodule init
 	git submodule update

-3. If updating from a version older than `2.0.5`, enable [Debug DevKit](http://github.com/symphony/debugdevkit/tree/master) and [Profile DevKit](http://github.com/symphony/profiledevkit/tree/master) extensions.
+3. If updating from a version older than `2.0.5`, enable [Debug DevKit](http://github.com/symphonycms/debugdevkit/tree/master) and [Profile DevKit](http://github.com/symphonycms/profiledevkit/tree/master) extensions.

 4. Follow normal updating procedure below from step 2.